surviveplus/WPF-CodedUITest-Sample/README.md

 # WPF-CodedUITest-Sample
+Code Sample for Visual Studio Gallery.
 How to create Coded UI Test of WPF App (Test-driven development of the UI and UIMap maintenance)